dcos-terraform/examples/README.md

 - AWS
   - [Existing VPC](aws/existing-vpc/) - An example using the an already existing VPC
   - [GPU Demo](aws/gpu-support-demo-example) - An example using GPU agents with multi-region support
+- OpenStack
+  - [Deploying DC/OS on OpenStack](openstack/) - Terraform modules and examples for deploying DC/OS on OpenStack